 The BaFin has published information on the resolution of banks and insurance companies and the potential loss-sharing of customers:

-This website is addressed to residents of Slovakia only.
+This website is addressed to residents (non-professional users) of Slovakia only.
+A non-professional user is an individual who views or uses the information in a personal capacity for his/her own personal investment activities, and not as a principal, officer, partner, employee, contractor or agent of any business, or on behalf of any other individual or business.
 In other jurisdictions the furnishing of any such information may be restricted by law.
 The information on this site is not intended for persons or entities resident, located or registered in jurisdictions that restrict the distribution of such material.
 Consequently, the information on this site does not constitute, and may not be used for the purposes of an offer or invitation to acquire or sell any securities to any person in any jurisdiction:

 In particular, the information on this website is not intended to and does not constitute an offer or invitation to acquire or sell securities to persons in the United Kingdom.
 Accordingly, any offer from any such person will not be accepted.